Michèle Mouton: 1983

 The 1983 season started the Group B era of the WRC and Mouton was now at the wheel of the Audi Quattro A1.
 She also had a new teammate; Audi had signed Stig Blomqvist as their third regular driver.
 For the third year in a row, Mouton had a bad start to her season in Monte Carlo.
 She went off the road on a stage not far from her home town, and again hit a stone wall at over 100 km/h (60 mph).
 The car was destroyed, but Mouton and Pons were unharmed.
-Mouton explained to her team boss Roland Gumpert, later of Gumpert supercar fame, that she had had to dodge a photographer.
+Mouton explained to her team boss Roland Gumpert, later of Gumpert supercar fame, that she had to dodge a photographer.
 Mouton went on to record successive points finishes.
 She finished fourth in Sweden in a quadruple win for Audi, after an early driving error that had sent her Quattro into a snow bank.
 In Portugal, Mouton finished second to Mikkola, ahead of Lancia's Röhrl and Markku Alén.
 After the first section of the Safari Rally, totaling over 1,600 km (1,000 mi), Mouton arrived to the finish on three wheels and said she was "totally exhausted" from the effort.
 She eventually placed third behind Opel's Ari Vatanen and her teammate Mikkola.
 After four events, Mikkola and Mouton were first and second in the drivers' championship.